assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eomt/myREADME.md

 ## eval_iou.py

-This code calculates the predicted mIoU for the EoMT model on the CityScapes dataset with respect of different values of temperature.
+This code calculates the mIoU for the EoMT model on the CityScapes dataset with respect of different values of temperature.

 **Examples of Inference Command:**
   ```